cerebral palsy program

 At Dayton Children’s, we know that children with cerebral palsy do best when they receive well-coordinated care from a team of specialists.
 About 300 children rely on our team for care, and we are committed to responding quickly to their needs.
 Teamwork and communication make a difference, and we pride ourselves on “getting things done” for the families we serve.

-Many of our families receive benefits from the State of Ohio’s Children with Medical Handicaps Program (BCMH).
-We follow BCMH care guidelines, which means children receive consistent, well-coordinated care that is covered by their BCMH insurance.
+Many of our families receive benefits from the State of Ohio’s Children with Medical Handicaps Program (CMH).
+We follow CMH care guidelines, which means children receive consistent, well-coordinated care that is covered by their CMH insurance.

 Most of our patients have cerebral palsy, but we also care for children who have problems with motor skills that are not related to cerebral palsy.